Nuvalence/dialogflow-cx-tools/cx-test/README.md

 ### Smoke Tests
 [ADD SMOKE DETAILS HERE]

-### Dialogflow CX Test Cases
+### Dialogflow CX Tests
-These are tests built in the Dialogflow CX console.
-This module will leverage the DFCX APIs to invoke the tests built in DFCX.
-These tests can be filtered using tags, The result will output to a Google Sheet that can be leveraged as scripts when manually testing the agent.
+These are tests built in the Dialogflow CX Test Cases console.
+This module will leverage the DFCX APIs to invoke the tests built in
+DFCX.
+These tests can be filtered using tags.
+The result will output to a Google Sheet that can be leveraged as scripts when manually testing the agent.

 ## Setup